Napoleon Beazley

-Napoleon Beazley (August 5, 1976 – May 28, 2002) was a convicted murderer executed by lethal injection by the State of Texas for the murder of 63-year-old businessman John Luttig in 1994.
+Napoleon Beazley (August 5, 1976 – May 28, 2002) was an American convicted murderer executed by lethal injection by the State of Texas for the murder of 63-year-old businessman John Luttig during a carjacking in 1994.

+Murder of John Luttig

-Beazley shot Luttig in the head twice in his garage on April 19, 1994, to steal his Mercedes Benz.
-Beazley also shot at Luttig's wife, but he missed.
+Beazley, who was then 17, shot Luttig in the head twice in his garage on April 19, 1994, to steal his Mercedes-Benz.
+Beazley also shot at Luttig's wife, but missed.
 She survived the assault by playing dead.
 Beazley carried out the crime with two accomplices, Cedrick and Donald Coleman, who later testified against him.
-Both were sentenced to 40 years in prison.
+Cedrick and Donald Coleman both pleaded guilty to federal carjacking charges and were sentenced to 43.75 and 40 years in prison, respectively.
+They also pleaded guilty to capital murder in state court and each received life terms with parole eligibility after 40 years.

-Beazley was 17 years of age at the time of the offense.
-The victim was the father of United States federal judge J. Michael Luttig.
-During his appeals to the U.S. Supreme Court, three of the nine justices recused themselves because of their personal ties to Judge Luttig, leaving six justices to review the case.
-Justice Antonin Scalia recused himself because Luttig had clerked for him, while Justices David Souter and Clarence Thomas recused themselves because Luttig had been involved in their U.S. Senate confirmation to the Supreme Court.
+John Luttig was the father of United States federal judge J. Michael Luttig.
+During Beazley's appeals to the U.S. Supreme Court, three of the nine justices recused themselves because of their personal ties to Judge Luttig, leaving six justices to review the case.
+Justice Antonin Scalia recused himself because Luttig had clerked for him, while Justices David Souter and Clarence Thomas recused themselves because Luttig had been involved in their confirmations to the Supreme Court.